Please read the following information carefully:

 Cindy Parsons, MS, MT(ASCP)

-Richard Zylks, SC, MT(ASCP)
+Richard Zylks, MT(ASCP)

 Clinical Coordinator and Instructor